Heybike Explore E-Bike Review

 Overall Impression

-At $1,899 the fat tire Heybike Explore E-bike will pay for itself in gas.
+At $1,199.00 the fat tire Heybike Explore E-bike will pay for itself in gas, I highly recommend it.
 The two most noticeable things would be the torque, and braking power (considering the model of brake.)
 There isn’t room for a passenger unless you rig your own seat and footrest.
 The bike can handle up to 330lbs of capacity so if you’re a DIY kind of rider, you could make room for two.

 The fat tires are literally and figuratively a plus.
 I felt confident and planted when the bike lane became crunchy and road conditions changed.
 The tire size also made cornering at speed comfortable.